Music

 • Minors requiring 12 credits may share one course with a major.
 Minors requiring 15 credits or more may share two courses with a major.
 This does not apply to concentrations for the Integrative Studies major.

 This course is designed as an introductory survey of non-western music traditions within the field called ethnomusicology.
 The music is studied in terms of sounds, musical instruments, forms and their functions in the society and culture that supports them.
-Music studied includes that of the Middle East, India, Australia, China, Korea and Japan.
-(YR).
+Music studied includes that of the Middle East, Africa, Australia, South Asia, SE Asia, and East Asia.
+(F, W).

 An historical and cultural study of American music in both the written and unwritten traditions.
 Content of the course includes not only the various forms of classical music produced in the new world but also primitive, popular, and vernacular genres.
 (OC).